 Copper and Cardiovascular Disease

 Copper deficiency causes gray hair, wrinkles skin elastic fibers in your skin, little crow feet around your eyes and facial and skins wrinkles that makes you look like a prune and dried up and look like a dried-up southerner.
-If you want to stay looking pretty take copper.
+If you want breast that don't sag and to stay looking pretty take copper.
 I had black and blue on parts of my skin and when I started taking six copper tablets containing 2 milligram each the black and blue disappeared.

 To get rid of grey hair quickly and for good you need a combination of internal and external treatments.
 Internal treatments are the most important, simply because if you do have gray hair then you actually have more sinister and life threatening things going on inside of you!

 Grey Hair Can be a Warning Sign for Stroke